GoHarry/movie-u-d-a-c-i-t-y/README.md

 -This project shows a list of movie names and information about the movies like moviename,trailer, language of the movie and poster image of the movie.

--The searchbox is used to search a movie based on the moviename or the language of the movie.

 -We can see the trailer of the movie by clicking on it.

 -Bootstrap is used for the designing.